blockparty-sh/bitd-importer/README.md

 set values to match bitcoin configuration

 # stop bitcoind at this point, so the lock on leveldb is removed
 bitcoin-cli stop
-# run import (make sure mongodb is running)
+# this will import from leveldb and in parallel
+# only run this once, the start_bitd.sh script will keep you updated

-python import.py --start-block 558000 --end-block 559000 --par 4
+python import.py --start-block 558000 --par 4
+# start bitcoin again
+bitcoind -daemon
+# this will run the rpc, mempool, and zmq scripts
+# it is recommended to add this to start running after bitcoind
+# starts on your machine
+bash start_bitd.sh

+# open screen to see status of zmq listener
+screen -r bitd-importer